Contents

 Description

-Whitby is a small coastal town in North Yorkshire County.
-The town became famous for Bram Stoker's novel Dracula from 1897.
-During a visit, the church of St. Mary's and its cemetery are said to have inspired the Irish writer to write a story about the bloodthirsty count.
+Whitby is a small coastal town in the county of North Yorkshire.
+The place became known through Bram Stoker's novel Dracula from 1897, in which Count Dracula lands by ship in Whitby on his way to London.
+During a visit, the church St. Mary's and its cemetery are said to have inspired the Irish writer to create the story about the bloodthirsty count.

-199 steps lead up to the famous cemetery and 900-year-old church on the cliffs of the North Sea.
-Right next to it are the ruins of Whitby Abbey.
-The monastery's ruines and the gravestones of the old cemetery still create a scary atmosphere today.
-Due to heavy rainfalls, the historic cemetery was partly destroyed by a landslide.
-Centuries-old bones were uncovered and fell onto the roads at the foot of the cliff.
+199 steps lead up to the famous cemetery and the 900-year-old church, which are located on the cliffs facing the North Sea.
+Directly next to it stands the ruin of Whitby Abbey.
+The ruin of the monastery and the gravestones of the cemetery, which has been closed for more than a century, still create an eerie atmosphere today.
+Due to heavy rainfall, the historic cemetery was partially destroyed by a landslide.
+In the process, centuries-old bones were exposed and fell onto the streets at the foot of the cliff.

 How to get there